CaptainIRS/FastCount/README.md

-# Delta WebDev Task 1
+# FastCount

-Play the game online at https://captainirs.github.io/CaptainIRS-DeltaWebDevT1/
+Play the game online at https://captainirs.github.io/FastCount/

 *Available for Desktop and Tablet form factors only*